JoaoGabrielCHelena/tinify/README.md

 # Tinify CLI
-"npm i" to install the dependencies.
 Install as a global CLI command with 'npm install -g'.
 Then 'tinify --help' for further help.
-Best way to set a key is to have it as an enviroment variable name TINIFY_KEY
+Best way to set a [key](https://tinypng.com/developers) is to have it as an enviroment variable named TINIFY_KEY